 Sleek design

 We’ve reached crunch time in my Breville Barista Pro review.
 I’ve said this before, but the Barista Pro really does feel like the hidden gem among Breville’s shiny, stainless steel lineup of semi automatics.
-For all the hype that the award-winning Barista Express has garnered, the Barista Pro is its more advanced, faster successor.
+For all the hype that the award-winning Barista Express has garnered, the Barista Pro is its faster, more advanced successor.

 And costing only around $100 more, I can’t think of a reason why you wouldn’t opt for the Barista Pro over the Express.
 I still think some home baristas will eventually outgrow the Barista Pro and turn their sights to something more advanced.
 In the meantime, I think it’s time to polish off this beauty and give it a turn in the spotlight.